stesie/huginn_todoist_agent/README.md

 After the setup is done `rake spec` will only run the tests, without cloning the Huginn source again.

+This requires a local MySQL server running.
+Credentials can be configured in `spec/huginn/.env`.

 ## Contributing

 1. Fork it ( https://github.com/stesie/huginn_todoist_agent/fork )